| Boreäs Blakthörn |

 | +4 | +4 | +9 | +9 | +7 | +7 | +5 | +5 | +8 | +8 | +6 | +6 |

-Senses Darkvision 60 feet (Beast of the Land and Beast of the Sky) or Darkvision 90 feet (Beast of the Sea), Passive Perception 12
+Senses Darkvision 60 feet (Beast of the Land, Beast of the Sky) or Darkvision 90 feet (Beast of the Sea), Passive Perception 12

 Languages Understands the languages that Blakthörn knows